shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Sui” nodded.

 Gra led Sui to a side room, where he told him to wait.
-He walked into the main hub room.
+He walked into the main hub room, where some kobolds were preparing dinner.

 “Do you think the dragonborn has firebreath?”
 A kobold asked as he stirred the pot.